A saturated 1-system of curves on the surface of genus 3

-curves, respectively.
-But $N\l(1,3\r)\geq33$ by the construction in Theorem \ref{thm:construction_of_1_system}, so none of them can be maximal. \end{proof} This narrows down the trivalent graphs corresponding to a maximal $1$-system on $\Sigma$ containing $6$ pairwise disjoint curves to the first two.
-If one proves that the $2$-connected graph can also be eliminated, and that any maximal $1$-system on $\Sigma$ contains $6$ pairwise disjoint curves, then one might study the combinatories of the curves of types $\triangle$ and $\square$ to show that the $1$-system $X_0$ we constructed is maximal.
+This narrows down the dual graphs of the pants decompositions of $\Sigma$ supporting maximal $1$-systems to the first two graphs in Figure \ref{fig:5_trivalent_multigraphs}.
+If one proves that the $2$-connected graph can also be eliminated, and that any maximal $1$-system on $\Sigma$ is supported by a pants decomposition of $\Sigma$, then one might be able to study the combinatorics of the curves of types $\triangle$ and $\square$ to show that the $1$-system $X_0$ we constructed is maximal.